Work UI/UX Visual Archive About

 High contrast in text size gives immediate feedback while simple terms are accessible for screen reader users.

-To ensure the color contrast meets AA standard, a plug-in is used to verify the contrast of colors pairings.
+To ensure the color contrast meets AA standard, a plug-in is used to verify the contrast of color pairings.

 Interface design